-- (1) In all waters off British Columbia:8 - (a) the sport fishing season is from February 1 to December 31; - (b) the daily bag limit is two halibut of any size per day per person. - (2) In British Columbia, no person shall fillet, mutilate, or otherwise disfigure a halibut in any manner that prevents the determination of minimum size or the number of fish caught, possessed, or landed. - (3) The possession limit for halibut in the waters off the coast of British Columbia is three halibut. - 8 DFO could implement more restrictive regulations for the sport fishery, therefore anglers are advised to check the current Federal or Provincial regulations prior to fishing.
+- (1) In all waters off British Columbia: 10,11 - (a) the sport fishing season will open on February 1 unless more restrictive regulations are in place;10 - (b) The sport fishing season will close when the sport catch limit allocated by DFO, is taken, or December 31, whichever is earlier; - (c) the daily bag limit is two halibut of any size per day per person. - (2) In British Columbia, no person shall fillet, mutilate, or otherwise disfigure a halibut in any manner that prevents the determination of minimum size or the number of fish caught, possessed, or landed. - (3) The possession limit for halibut in the waters off the coast of British Columbia is three halibut. - 10 DFO could implement more restrictive regulations for the sport fishery, therefore anglers are advised to check the current Federal or Provincial regulations prior to fishing. - 11 For regulations on the experimental recreational fishery implemented by DFO check the current Federal or Provincial regulations.